 Take inspiration from the clever, busy bees to make a beautiful hexagonal pattern.

 A lovely patterned crochet stitch that looks more complicated than it is.

 This does what it says – it creates lovely fabric ripples.

 The grasses of meadows inspire it.
-Crochet this for a wonderful, unique piece.
+Crochet a wonderful, unique piece.

 Side Saddle Stitch

 Use this to make soft, tactile fabric with a lovely texture.